BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 ### Timelocks

 Timelocks can be relative (e.g. “1 year after the wallet has been last used”) or absolute (e.g. “on January 3rd, 2024”).
-They can reach up to a maximum of 65535 blocks into the future, which is about 455 days.

 ##### Relative timelocks

+Relative timelocks can reach up to a maximum of 65535 blocks into the future, which is about 455 days.

 An important aspect of timelocks is that they are applied to each [unspent transaction output (UTXO)](/guide/glossary/#unspent-transaction-output-utxo) in the wallet individually, not to the wallet as a whole.
 If a wallet uses relative timelocks, this means that the timelocks expire at different times for each UTXO, based on the time and date on which they were deposited into the wallet.